Music Career Finder

 Career Path

-So how do you become a Lyricist?
+So how do you become a lyricist?

-Advancement in this role can mean working with higher-earning and better-known Artists.
+Advancement in this role can mean working with higher-earning and better-known artists.
 It can also mean penning a song that generates a large amount of royalties, leading to an increase in income and demand for their songwriting skills.

 Phillips-Oland says, “The things that have happened for me have happened because I just was in the right place at the right time and things happened.